Shruti00001/Music-Trends/README.md

 jupyter
 You can install all dependencies using the provided requirements.txt file.

-License
+6.License
 This project is licensed under the MIT License.

-Contact
+7.Contact
 For questions, suggestions, or contributions, please contact:

-Your Name
+8.Your Name
 Email: shrutinds800@gmail.com
 GitHub: https://github.com/Shruti00001

-Contributing
+9.Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.
 Before contributing, ensure your code follows the project style and includes appropriate documentation.